Lawyer tied to Ukraine's Yanukovich says he's cooperating with authorities

 Yanukovich is on the run after being toppled following three months of bloody street protests.

-Ukrainian activists from the groups PEPWatch and Anticorruption Action Centre say that Proksch, a New York-registered lawyer with company formation and advisory services offices in Vienna, Liechtenstein, London, New York and Miami, was used by Ukraine’s former rulers to help set up a complex web of companies to enrich themselves at the state’s expense.
+Ukrainian activists from the group PEPWatch Anticorruption Action Centre, say that Proksch, a New York-registered lawyer with company formation and advisory services offices in Vienna, Liechtenstein, London, New York and Miami, was used by Ukraine’s former rulers to help set up a complex web of companies to enrich themselves at the state’s expense.

 He told Reuters that he had set up foreign companies for business dealings inside Ukraine, including transactions involving the hunting grounds adjoining the luxury Mezhyhirya estate used by Yanukovich.

-He also said he worked on Activ Solar GmbH, a solar energy company led by the son-in-law of Sergiy Klyuev, a senior official in Yanukovich’s Party of Regions.
+He also said he worked on Activ Solar GmbH, a solar energy company led by the son-in-law of Sergiy Klyuev, the deputy head of Yanukovich’s political base, the Party of Regions.

 Activ Solar’s shares today are fully owned by a company called P&A Corporate Trust.
 They are held for the management and the investors, according to Activ Solar’s spokesman Hans Lang, director of the public relations firm Brunswick in Vienna.